 Mechanism of Action

-Levofloxacin is available both for oral tablets and solution, and intravenous administration.
+Levofloxacin is available both for oral tablets and solution and intravenous administration.
 Levofloxacin is not available for administration through intramuscular, intrathecal, or subcutaneous routes.
-The available oral dosage strengths for levofloxacin are 250 mg, 500 mg, and 750 mg.
+The marketed oral dosage strengths for levofloxacin are 250 mg, 500 mg, and 750 mg.

 Oral dosing with tablets can be without regard to meals.
 However, the oral solution should be taken 1 hour before or 2 hours after meals.
 Patients should avoid using antacids, or levofloxacin should be administered two hours before or two hours after taking antacids containing magnesium or aluminum.
 It is essential to maintain proper hydration to prevent crystalluria.

 Levofloxacin injection should be administered to both adult or pediatric patients by slow intravenous infusion over 60 minutes (for 250 to 500 mg) and over 90 minutes (for 750 mg).
 Due to an increased risk of hypotension, bolus or rapid intravenous administration should be avoided.
-The infusion should not use a solution containing multivalent cations.
-The ophthalmic solution is safe and an effective antibiotic used for seven days in the treatment of bacterial conjunctivitis.
+In addition, the infusion should not use a solution containing multivalent cations.
+The ophthalmic solution is safe and an effective antibiotic used for seven days to treat bacterial conjunctivitis.